javierbarbero/BenchmarkingEconomicEfficiency.jl/docs/src/profit/profitrussell.md

 # Profit Russell model

-The cost Russell model is computed by solving a graph [Russell DEA model](https://javierbarbero.github.io/DataEnvelopmentAnalysis.jl/stable/technical/russell/) for the technical efficiency.
+The profit Russell model is computed by solving a graph [Russell DEA model](https://javierbarbero.github.io/DataEnvelopmentAnalysis.jl/stable/technical/russell/) for the technical efficiency.

 In this example we compute the profit efficiency Russell measure under variable returns to scale:
 ```jldoctest 1